Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 You don't need to remain connected to the instance during this time but once you have disconnected it does make it harder to track the progress of Flye.

 In the meantime, if you wanted to read more about assembly and metagenomics there's a few papers and resources below with recommended reading.

-> ## Recommended reading:
-> While you're waiting for the assembly to finish here's some things you might want to read about:
-> * An overall background to the history of DNA sequencing in [DNA sequencing at 40: past, present and future](https://www.nature.com/articles/nature24286)
-> * An overview of a metagenomics project  [Shotgun metagenomics, from sampling to analysis](https://www.nature.com/articles/nbt.3935) - though note this paper is from 2017 so some techniques and software will be different now.
-> * The challenges of genomic and metagenomic assembly and the algorithms have been built to overcome these in [Assembly Algorithms for Next-Generation Sequencing Data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2874646/)
-{: .callout}

 ### Determining if the assembly has finished